Programs and results

 TCP is a 12-14 week program and for 9th through 12th graders.
 Teens meet in small groups weekly and use a guided curriculum to build positive relationships with peers and adults, and then share what they have learned within their schools, homes, and communities.

-Since 2016, Wyman has delivered TCP to 353 teens in the St. Louis area.
-Between 2021-2023, we anticipate over 400 youth will be served in Missouri.
+In 2023, Wyman directly delivered TCP to over 100 teens.
 TCP is also replicated through our National Network.

 Where we work